 These are workers of third parties hired to deliver primary functions of the project.
-This are mainly workers of the contractors hired in relation to the civil works on the four selected locations.
+This will mainly be workers of the contractors hired in relation to the civil works as well as workers of service companies hired under component A, B and C (primarily digitalization of land registry and cadasters).